1.1 Ten Recommendations for Best Practice

 9. Adapt management systems

 The sustainability strategy must be integrated into all areas of the company and include targets with quantifiable indicators.
 These key performance indicators (KPIs) are based on the strategic sustainability goals and must be realistic, achievable, and time-limited.
 To integrate sustainability, it is also necessary to adapt company commitments, management systems, and guidelines.
 This process serves to institutionalize the implementation of sustainability goals in the company’s day-to-day activities, strengthen the corporate culture, and reduce compliance risk.
-KPIs should be monitored at both the operational and management level.
+KPIs should be regularly tracked and monitored.
 The data must be presented to the board of directors on a regular basis.

 10. Report on successes and challenges

 Transparency is crucial for gaining stakeholders’ trust.
-The best way to demonstrate transparency and accountability is to publish reports.
-However, the importance of integrated reports is also increasing, including from a regulatory perspective.
+The best way to demonstrate transparency and accountability is to publish reports and to integrate into financial annual reports.
 To be credible, reporting must be balanced, comparable, reliable, and precise.